NCSCT text logo

 This section includes various examples of both individual case studies and service innovations, generally in response to local concerns and demand for support to stop for young people who are vaping.

-There is generally no formal evaluation of these services, and we include them purely as examples and not as recommendations.
-In fact, given the absence of evidence on young people and stopping vaping, we suggest that any innovation should also include evaluation.
+There is generally no formal evaluation of these services, and we include them purely as examples, not as recommendations.
+Given the absence of evidence on young people and stopping vaping, we suggest that any innovation should also include evaluation.